 4. Chile is the seventh largest country of the 12 South American countries and Chile is larger in size than Texas/USA.
-Chile is slightly bigger than Zambia or about three times the size of the UK.
+Chile is slightly bigger in land area than Zambia or about three times the size of the UK.

-5. Facts about Chile: About 18 million people live in Chile in 2020.
+5. Facts about Chile: More than 19 million people live in Chile in 2022.
 Most people live in the central valley region around the capital city Santiago.
 The northern and southern parts of the country are only sparsely populated.

-6. The capital city Santiago with 6.8 million inhabitants is the country's largest city.
+6. The capital city Santiago with almost 7 million inhabitants is the country's largest city.
 Santiago is located in the central valley between the Chilean coastal mountains and the Andes mountain range.

 7. Spanish explorer Pedro de Valdivia founded Santiago in 1541 and named it Santiago de Nuevo Extrema.
 Santiago became the capital city after the Declaration of Independence in 1810.
 The name of the city was chosen by Valdivia in honour of the Spanish patron saint James the Great.
 The name James is referred to as Jacobo, Jaime, Diego or Tiago in the Spanish and Portuguese languages.